About the WRDSB Math Achievement Action Plan

 Supporting Math Learning

-As we implement our Math Achievement Action Plan, we have aligned our strategies to three priority actions outlined by the Ministry of Education:
+As we implement our Math Achievement Action Plan, we have aligned our strategies to three priority actions, as outlined by the Ministry of Education:

-• Engaging in ongoing learning to strengthen mathematics content knowledge for teaching
+• Engaging in ongoing learning on mathematics content knowledge for teaching

-• Ensuring mathematical tasks, interventions and supports are relevant and responsive
+• Knowing the mathematics learner, and ensuring mathematical tasks, interventions and supports are relevant and responsive

 The intervention model includes:

-• Collaborating with classroom teacher to build capacity through coaching
+• Collaborating with classroom educators to build capacity through coaching

 • Using data to inform small group (classroom embedded) targeted instruction